Hybrid Topology | Key Advantages and Disadvantages

 Better Performance

-Better performance in hybrid topology comes from using the best features of different network types.
-This helps reduce delays and improves speed.
+Better performance in a hybrid topology comes from using the best features of different network types.
+This helps reduce delays and improve speed.
 As a result, data moves smoothly, making the network more efficient.

 Fault Tolerance